 Error out after max\iterations without passing the convergence test.
+The default value is zero.

 If the optional keywords at most are given, the step is considered successfully performed after max\iterations regardless of passing the convergence test, as soon as the error reduced since the first iteration.
 For example, when using max iterations: 5, at most;